 Question: why are many people obsessed with getting “ground breaking” exercises and training programs?
 Maybe I missed it, but when did squats, deadlifts, chin-ups, dips, push-ups, rows and presses (or appropriate alternatives) STOP working for fat loss, getting stronger, or building muscle?

 Contrary to popular belief, endless sets of crunches, triceps kickbacks, and fervent use of the inner and outer thigh machines is not a good way to “tone up”.
 Use exercises that recruit a lot of muscle.

 Again, there are exceptions to every rule.
 I encourage you to focus most of your time and effort on compound exercises.
 However, if you want to perform some additional work for “beach muscles”, feel free to include a few sets of curls, calf raises, extensions, lateral raises, or other isolation exercises of choice at the end of your workout.
-I know a lot of trainees want additional work on these muscles, and it’s a reason I include optional “beach work” in the (S)hero Training Program.
+I know a lot of trainees want additional work on these muscles, and it’s a reason I include optional “beach work” in several workout programs.

 Just make sure you earn those isolation exercises.
 For instance, don’t waste your time on biceps curls unless you’re attacking chin-ups and rows, and don’t perform endless sets of triceps extensions unless you’re busting out push-ups and presses.

 This ties into the next point:

 Mindlessly lifting a light load for high reps is a no-no if you want to lose fat, get stronger, or improve your performance.

 It’s not enough to perform squats, deadlifts, and other compound movements with super light weights.
 If all you ever do is squat with a 35 pound bar, you’re not going to get anywhere.

 Don’t be afraid to challenge yourself and put more weight on the bar over time.